|Genres:||Adventure / Point and Click|

 You will need to take plenty of pills to get better.

 Sanitarium scared me.
 Deeply and profoundly.
 This accomplishment is all the more amazing because Sanitarium is an adventure game, with nothing jumping out from behind closed doors and jolting you with sudden, high-pitched screams.
 Instead, Sanitarium will unnerve you for all the right reasons: atmosphere, creepy characters, chilling music, and disturbing subject matter.
-These various elements have been expertly combined by the folks at DreamForge to create a game that produces more genuine scares than most other games, and the experience is an outright enjoyable one.
+These various elements have been expertly combined by the folks at DreamForge to create a game that produces more genuine scares than most other games.

 Right after starting the game, an opening cutscene lays out the basic premise.
 After surviving a violent car crash, a man wakes up in a filthy cell inside a madhouse that looks more like a run-down prison tower.
 Everything is wrong – the cell doors are wide open, the patients are out, an alarm is sounding and the guards are nowhere to be seen.
 Weary, bandaged and with no idea what’s happening, you take control and try to make sense of things.